proxymurder/hwrf/README.md

 # IMPORTANT

-On a new repository from this template, modules need to be created from their respective templates too.
+When creating a new repository from this template, submodules need to be created from their respective templates too.

 TO-DO: find out if I can create this recursively.